Exchange Rate in Colombia

 Colombia - Exchange Rate

-Panelists participating in the LatinFocus Consensus Forecast project that the rand will end 2019 at 14.72 per USD and 2020 at 14.47 per USD.
+Panelists participating in the LatinFocus Consensus Forecast project that the Colombian peso will end 2020 at 3,323 per USD and 2021 at 3,330 per USD.

 Colombia - Exchange Rate Data

 5 years of economic forecasts for more than 30 economic indicators.

 Source: Thomson Reuters.

 Get a sample report showing our regional, country and commodities data and analysis.

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.